pasquelab/scPancreasAtlas/README.md

 Annotations can be dragged into the boxes for visualisation

 ![alt text](https://github.com/pasquelab/scPancreasAtlas/blob/master/Screenshot_6.png?raw=true)
-*Comparing the activity of the regulon ARX between alpha, beta, delta and gamma cells reveals high ARX activity in alpha and gamma cells.*
+*Comparing the activity of the regulon ARX between alpha, beta, delta and gamma cells reveals high IRX2 activity in alpha and gamma cells.*

-Different annotations can be combined together (eg. non-diabetic beta cells vs type 2 diabetic beta cells)
+Different annotations can be combined together for comparison (eg. non-diabetic beta cells vs type 2 diabetic beta cells).

 ![alt text](https://github.com/pasquelab/scPancreasAtlas/blob/master/Screenshot_7.png?raw=true)
 *RXRG regulon activity is higher in type 2 diabetic beta cells compared to non-diabetic beta cells, as shown in Figure 4D)*